matthew-brett/cfd2019/notes/lab03_notes.md

+# Remainder of lab03 exercise

+I was working through the lab03 exercise, and

+1. Wrote some extra tutorial I didn't need (below);
+1. Didn't get to the latter part of the exercise (further below).

+## A bit of extra tutorial from me

 Sometimes we want to be able to combine several different criteria to select rows.
 For example, we might want to find all the movies with ratings from 7